MoyasiGinko/MoyasiGinko/README.md

 - 🌱  I am learning the best practices towards working as a remote software developer at ![](https://img.shields.io/badge/-Microverse-blueviolet)
 - 🌍  I am currently based in Dhaka, Bangladesh, but I am eager to work in other parts of the world. 😉
 - 🧠  I am a Python lover 😄 and I love solving programming problems.
-- 🤝  I am open to collaborating on both backend and frontend roles.
+- 🤝  I am looking to collaborate with people around the world on different projects.
 - ✉️  You can reach me at [mrsiyam61@gmail.com](mailto:mrsiyam61@gmail.com)

 <!-- ### Socials